Updated: May 20, 2026

 It is relatively easy to move to Portugal, one of the most affordable European countries.
 To retire abroad to Portugal as a non-EU national, you will need to apply for Portuguese residency and secure a valid residence permit.
 From the Portugal Golden Visa to the D7 Visa (Passive Income Visa), there are different options on the table to get a residence permit.

-The Portugal retirement age is 66 years and seven months.
+For 2027, the Portugal retirement age is 66 years and 11 months.

 Yes, retiring in Portugal as an American is certainly possible, but you will need to apply for Portuguese residency.
 Some good visa options to consider for retirees include the D7 Visa, D8 Visa, or the Portugal Golden Visa.
 The process is straightforward but may take some time.